I Can Lose My Heart Tonight

 "I Can Lose My Heart Tonight" is the first single by pop singer C. C. Catch from her debut studio album Catch the Catch, released in 1985 by Hansa.
-It was written by Dieter Bohlen for Modern Talking, but he thought that it wasn't good enough for the band.
-It peaked at #13 in Germany.
+The song was written by Dieter Bohlen of the duo Modern Talking.
+It peaked at No. 13 in Germany.

-"I Can Lose My Heart Tonight" was remixed and released in 1999 as a single, which peaked at #72 in Germany.
+"I Can Lose My Heart Tonight" was remixed and released in 1999 as a single, which peaked at No. 72 in Germany.

+Charts

 Mary Roos version

-In July 1985, the cover version of Mary Roos called "Keine Träne tut mir leid (für eine Hand voll Zärtlichkeit)" was released together with the original, also produced by Dieter Bohlen.
+In July 1985, the cover version of Mary Roos called "Keine Träne Tut Mir Leid (Für Eine Hand Voll Zärtlichkeit)" was released together with the original, also produced by Dieter Bohlen.